 The wand ceremony takes place about every 15 minutes (a bit less frequently during off-seasons), where Ollivander chooses a budding wizard or witch from the crowd to participate.
 You’ll better your odds of being selected if you’re toward the front and dressed in wizard robes, but it’s fun to watch either way.

-Interactive wands start at around $55, and it’s worth the price.
+Wands start at around $55, and it’s worth the price.
 There are dozens of spots throughout the Wizarding World where you can cast spells and watch the magic happen.
 It greatly enhances the whole experience.